Anglo Saxon Conesford - Map

 Who are we?

 The Group originated in the Dragon Hall Heritage Volunteers but we also include some King Street area residents or members of their families and other interested people.
-The area’s population is soon to be greatly expanded by the development of St Anne’s Wharf and we hope to contribute to building the local community.
+The area’s population has been greatly expanded by the development of St Anne’s Wharf and we aim to contribute to building the local community.

 Links to other local history organisations, sites and resources